agusting19/PB-Website-Public/README.md

 ## Considerations

-This website was made it to facilitate our organization, and also to get more practice.
+This website was made in march of 2022.
 None of the personal data in this repository is real.